RayLuxembourg/estruct/README.md

     "name": "app-data",
     "lines": 4,
     "label": ""
-  },
-  ...
+  }
 ]
 ```

 EStruct will generate unique id for each mapped file to allow relationship creation using those id's

 ### How is this helpful to your organization ?

-Using the output of EStruct, you can visualize your complex large scale JavaScript project
+Using the output of EStruct, you can visualize your complex large scale JavaScript project using tools like neo4j and
-using tools like neo4j and then ask real world questions from the graph database.
+then ask real world questions from the graph database.
 ![](https://i.imgur.com/uUzJeCL.png)

 You can also integrate the EStruct with your devops pipeline to keep track of your project architecture and changes.

 Todo list:

 1. make EStruct plugable/extendable to support various project structures
-2. Generate labels besed on user patterns (analyze file name and decide which label to give it)
+2. Generate labels based on user patterns (analyze file name and decide which label to give it)
 3. Add support for require syntax.
 4. Create CLI tool
 5. Publish using NPM
+6. Read configuration from project root directory .estruct.json
+7. Boost performance
+8. Cleaner code